UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 <details><summary>Allow list description</summary>

 #### Overview

-Gets the addresses that are in to allow list for the specified collection.
+Gets the addresses from allow list of the specified collection.

 #### Brief example